Skip to main content

 • Line Attribution - A calculation of how many lines agents and humans contributed to the session

-All sessions are stored locally in your project folder as well in Github (if you choose to push them to Github).
-To find your raw session data in Github, check out the Sessions Branch section below.
+All sessions are stored locally in your project folder as well as on GitHub when you push.
+To find your raw session data on GitHub, check out the Sessions Branch section below.

 Nested Sessions